alexk99/the_router/bras/bras_howto_eng.md

 	line vty
 	!

-In this file a single bgp peer is described.
-It's the peer with the uplink border router 192.168.1.3.
+A single bgp peer with the uplink border router 192.168.1.3 is described in this configuration file.
-The_router announces network 10.111.0.0/29 which is used in SNAT function and serve as a fake pulic addresses of the_router's subscribers.
+The router announces network 10.111.0.0/29 which is used in SNAT function and serve as a pulic addresses of the_router's subscribers.
-Note: a private prefix 10.111.0.0/29 is used only due the test nature of this howto and lack of public/routed ip address.
-In a real environment a routed/public ip address is used usally in cases like this.
+Note that a private prefix 10.111.0.0/29 is used only due the test nature of this howto and lack of public/routed ip address.
+In a real environment a routed/public ip addresses usally are used in the cases like this.

 Run bgpd

 	/etc/init.d/bgpd start

-Insure that default (0.0.0.0/0) route is successfule received and installed into both the linux route table and the_router's route table.
+Insure that default (0.0.0.0/0) route is successfully received and installed into both the linux route table and the_router's route table.

-Linux routing table rt1 (id 250)
+Linux routing table 'rt1' (id 250)

 	h4 src # ip route ls table rt1
 	default via 192.168.1.3 dev rkni_v3  proto zebra  metric 20

-The main TheRouter's rouing table:
+The TheRouter's main routing table:

 	h4 src # rcli sh ip route
 	224.0.0.0/4 is unreachable